 However, if you are planning on visiting both Hakone and Fuji Five Lakes, the Fuji Hakone Pass is a good value.
 We bought this which saved us some money.
 You can use this on designated buses, trains, boats, cablecars, and ropeways in both Hakone and the Fuji Five Lakes.
 The Fuji Hakone Pass is valid for three days.

-One Day Mt Fuji Five Lakes Itinerary
+1-Day Fuji Five Lakes Itinerary

 Our recommended 1-day Mt Fuji Five Lakes Itinerary: